kevinl94303/kevins-messing-around/rancher-rolling-update.md

 Click "Upgrade"

-Once the upgrade has finished and you have confirmed it, you can remove the cloned service
+Once the upgrade has finished and you have confirmed it, you can remove the clone service (e.g. Controller-2)

 # In the Terminal using Rancher-Compose